iridium-browser/iridium-browser-dev/README.txt

 ## Develop

 Make your changes and rebuild.
-To pull in new changes, go to the `src ` directory and run `git pull` (switch to a branch first) and after that run `gclient sync` to make sure third party stuff is updated too.
+To pull in new changes, go to the `src ` directory and run `git pull` (switch to a branch) and after that run `gclient sync` in your base folder again, to make sure third party stuff is updated.

 In general development for Iridium is the same as for Chromium.
 So if you are familiar with that you are ready to go.